enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/colors.md

   ]
 }
 ```

+*"I kept a bullet in the chamber for a rainy day."*

+*"But what's the point in planning for it anyway?"*

+*"I've got too many colors for a shade of gray."*

+*"And I can make it autumn every single day."*

+;;;;;

 These tricks give access to color information.
 Color fragments can represent any color along with translucency.

 They are {#aa4444}Addable{}, {#aa4444}Multiplicable{}, {#aa4444}Roundable{}, and {#aa4444}Averageable{}, but not {#aa4444}Subtractable{} or {#aa4444}Divisible{}

 ;;;;;

-Addition mixes colors through an operation know as "Screen".
+Addition mixes colors through an operation known as "screen."

 Multiplication simply mixes multiplicatively.

 Averaging mixes colors as one would with leather equipment.

-Flooring and Ceiling coerce colors to the nearest result of Pigment and Vibrant Ingress, respectively.
+Flooring and ceiling a color coerces it to the nearest result of Pigment and Vibrant Ingress, respectively.
 Rounding coerces to the nearest of either.

 ;;;;;